 Juncker’s fate at stake in Luxembourg spy scandal vote

-Luxembourg Prime Minister Jean-Claude Juncker, Europe's longest-serving leader, Wednesday faced parliament over a secret service scandal that could cost him his premiership.
+Luxembourg Prime Minister Jean-Claude Juncker, Europe's longest-serving leader, Wednesday faces parliament over a secret service scandal that could cost him his premiership.

-In a rare political drama in tiny Luxembourg, parliament examined a report alleging that the country’s SREL secret service, which the premier is supposed to oversee, had indulged in a spate of misconduct from 2003 to 2009 that included illegal phone-taps, corruption, and even a dodgy car dealership.
+In a rare moment of political drama in tiny Luxembourg, Juncker addresses parliament from 2pm (1200 GMT) over a report alleging that the Luxembourg secret service he is supposed to oversee — the SREL — indulged in a spate of misconduct from 2003 to 2009 that included illegal phone-taps, corruption, and even a dodgy car dealership.

-A vote by MPs endorsing the report would undermine Juncker’s coalition, made up of his Christian Social People’s Party and junior partner, the Socialist party.
+A vote endorsing the report would undermine Juncker’s coalition, made up of his Christian Social People’s Party and junior partner, the Socialist party.